Donaldson-Thomas Transformation of Grassmannian: Introduction

-where $\PGL_m$ acts diagonally on the product of projective spaces.
-Since we have quotient out the projective linear group action, configuration spaces of points in isomorphic projective spaces are \textit{canonically} isomorphic.
-This observation is important for our definition of the transformation $\mathrm{DT}$ of $\conf_n(\mathbb{P}^{m-1})$ below.
+where $\PGL_m$ acts diagonally on the product $\left(\mathbb{P}V\right)^n$.
+Since we have quotient out the $\PGL_m$-action, configuration spaces of $n$ points in projective spaces of the same dimension are actually canonically isomorphic, which allows us to identify them to a single configuration space $\conf_n^\times\left(\mathbb{P}^{m-1}\right)$.
+This observation is important for our definition of the hyperplane map below.